atomatus/java-util/README.md

 ## 🔥 Reflection
 Access objects by reflection.<br>
-Inflate (create an instance or load access for static class) a class by fullName (included package path) to try manipulate and access it.
+Inflate (create an instance or load access for static class) a class by fullName (included package path) to try to manipulate and access it.

 ```
 //if not found, throws exception.